A Unified Algorithm for Nonconvex Decentralized Nonlinear Optimization: INTRODUCTION

-In recent years, the Kurdyka-{\L}ojasiewicz (K{\L}) property, initially introduced by {\L}ojasiewicz \cite{lojasiewicz1963propriete}, has been successfully employed to strengthen the convergence analysis of many optimization algorithms for nonconvex and nonsmooth optimization problems in the centralized setting \cite{attouch2010proximal,qian2025convergence}.
-However, extending such analyses to the decentralized setting poses significant challenges, primarily due to the nonmonotone decrease of the objective function sequence, which complicates the full convergence analysis of iterates for nearly all decentralized algorithms.
-Several preliminary works have explored the convergence of decentralized algorithms under the K{\L} property \cite{zeng2018nonconvex,daneshmand2020second,chen2024enhancing,wang2024double}.
-Most of these studies \cite{zeng2018nonconvex,daneshmand2020second,wang2024double} rely on an abstract convergence framework that assumes the existence of a bounded sequence generated by a descent algorithm, along with a potential function that also satisfies the K{\L} property.
-However, the K{\L} property imposed on the potential function cannot generally transfer to the objective function, vice versa.
-Although Chen et al. \cite{chen2024enhancing} effectively leveraged the K{\L} property directly on the objective function, they postulate a strong connectivity assumption on the underlying network.
-In this paper, we proceed to utilize the K{\L} property to eastablish the refined whole sequence convergence for all algorithms subsumed into our proposed framework.
+Many works \cite{alghunaim2020decentralized,berahas2024balancing,jakovetic2018unification,sundararajan2020analysis, xu2021distributed} in the literature have attempted to unify various gradient-based decentralized optimization methods in the convex or strongly convex settings, while few works \cite{alghunaim2022unified,du2024unified} provide a unified analysis for solving nonconvex decentralized optimization.
+Moreover, the frameworks in \cite{alghunaim2022unified,du2024unified} do not cover quasi-Newton methods.
+In this paper, we propose a class of decentralized algorithms for solving nonconvex decentralized optimization, which also include variants of quasi-Newton methods with guaranteed convergence in the sense that every limit point of the iterates is a stationary point.
+In recent years, the Kurdyka-{\L}ojasiewicz (K{\L}) property, initially introduced by {\L}ojasiewicz \cite{lojasiewicz1963propriete}, has been successfully employed to strengthen the convergence analysis of many optimization algorithms for nonconvex optimization in the centralized setting \cite{attouch2010proximal,qian2025convergence}.
+However, extending such analyses to decentralized optimization poses significant challenges, primarily due to the nonmonotone decrease of the objective function value in the convergence analysis.
+To facilitate the analysis, most existing works \cite{zeng2018nonconvex,daneshmand2020second,wang2024double} on the convergence of decentralized algorithms need to assume a potential function satisfies the K{\L} property and the iterates generated by a descent algorithm are bounded.
+However, the K{\L} property imposed on the potential function cannot generally transfer to the objective function.
+Although Chen et al. \cite{chen2024enhancing} leveraged the K{\L} property directly on the objective function, they assumes a strong connectivity of the underlying network.
+In this paper, under the K{\L} property of the objective function, we strengthen the convergence result to show that the entire sequence generated by our algorithmic framework converges to a stationary point.
+The main contributions of this paper can be summarized as follows. \begin{itemize} \item [1.]
+We introduce a Unified Decentralized Optimization Algorithm (UDOA) framework for solving nonconvex decentralized optimization, which includes various decentralized gradient tracking methods \cite{xu2015augmented,qu2017harnessing,nedic2017achieving,nedic2017geometrically,di2016next,scutari2019distributed} and some well-established decentralized quasi-Newton methods \cite{jakovetic2019exact,gao2022achieving,10589277,zhang2023variance}.
+This provides a unified approach to analyzing the existing decentralized optimization algorithms.
+Moreover, based on this framework, new efficient decentralized algorithms can be designed by choosing different combinations of the parametrization matrices, such as the communication and second-order approximation matrices, in this framework.